 - Swimming is okay as long as you are not leaking and suspect that you may have broken your water bag.

-- Avoid excess exposure to oil based paints, lead, and mercury.
+- Avoid excess exposure to oil-based paints, lead, and mercury.
 You should minimize your exposure to latex paints that contain ethylene glycol and biocides.
 Avoid removing old paint used prior to the 1970s due to the possible risk of lead exposure.

-- Many factors determine when you should stop travelling.
+- Many factors determine when you should stop traveling.
 Generally, 28 – 32 weeks gestation is a time when you should become more cautious.
 This is a subject that must be individualized with your physician depending on any complications or risk factors that you may have with your pregnancy.